dannyvelas/Star-Command/README.md

     - "root", for your OS and file system.
 From what I've seen, this takes up around 30% of `hdsize`.
     - "data", for VM disks, which ends up being of size `hdsize - rootsize - swapsize - minfree`.
   - If you have a smaller hard-drive and can't easily add storage, you might want to make these two logical volumes a bit smaller.
 I made the root logical volume 39.9GiB and the data logical volume 55GiB.
 This gave me around 135GiB of free space in the `pve` volume group.
 - After, you will be asked for an administrator email and password.
 Create a password, enter it, and store it in Bitwarden.
 This will be the "root" password.
+From here on, we will use the special value `<password>` to represent this password.
 - In setup, on the "Management Network Configuration" page:
   - For management interface, pick the network card that is being used for ethernet.
   - For Hostname (FQDN), put `proxmox.lan`.
 The part before the first `.` will become your Proxmox node name.
 In this case, my node name is `proxmox`.
 From here on, we will use the special value `<node-name>` to represent your node name.